Releans/python-client-sdk/README.md

 ## How to Test

-You can test the generated SDK and the server with automatically generated test cases. unittest is used as the testing framework and nose is used as the test runner.
+You can test the Releans SDK and the server with automatically generated test cases. unittest is used as the testing framework and nose is used as the test runner.
 You can run the tests as follows: